paugier/czi-joint-python-accelerators-project/proposal_details/workplan.md

 700 opened issues and 77 pull requests!
 Taking care of users and contributors is also an important task.

-The deeper improvements of the accelerators with be performed by core developers of these projects, namely Serge Guelton for Pythran, Stefan Behnel for Cython and Valentin Haenel for Numba.
-Stefan will also solve Cython known issues that are blockers for Transonic-Cython (see
+The deeper improvements of the accelerators will be performed by core developers of these projects: Serge Guelton for Pythran, Stefan Behnel for Cython and Valentin Haenel for Numba.
+Stefan will also solve Cython issues that are blockers for Transonic-Cython (see
 <https://transonic.readthedocs.io/en/latest/backends/cython.html>).
 Serge will
 be implied in the tasks on Transonic/Gast/Beniget refactoring and Pythran/Cython integration.